-Stevenson's preliminary shoreline jurisdiction and predesignation areas are depicted in Map 1 and is based on the minimum jurisdiction for shorelines of statewide significance (Columbia River), shorelines (Ashes Lake, Rock Cove, and Rock Creek), associated wetlands, and their shorelands (areas within 200 feet of the OHWM inclusion in the final SMP.
-The information in this report and the will of the public as it is identified during the update process will help guide the decision about the inclusion of the optional areas.3
+Stevenson's preliminary shoreline jurisdiction and predesignation areas are depicted in Map 1 and is based on the minimum jurisdiction for shorelines of statewide significance (Columbia River), shorelines (Ashes Lake, inclusion in the final SMP.
+The information in this report and the will of the public as it is identified during the update process will help guide the decision about the inclusion of the optional areas.